This classic apple torte dessert has a shortbread base, a thin raspberry jam layer, a cream cheese layer and an apple and almond topping.

 Instructions

-- Base: In a medium bowl, cream together the butter, sugar and vanilla with an electric mixer or in a stand mixer fitted with the paddle attachment.
+- For the Base: In a medium bowl, cream together the butter, sugar and vanilla with an electric mixer or in a stand mixer fitted with the paddle attachment.
 Blend in the flour, just until combined.
 Press mixture into the bottom of the prepared springform pan. *Note: If your springform pan is prone to leaking, be sure to press base up the side just a touch, to cover the joint where the two pieces join.
 Spread raspberry jam evenly overtop of base.
 Set aside.

-- Filling: In a medium bowl with an electric mixer or a stand mixer with the paddle attachment, combine the cream cheese and sugar.
+- For the Filling: In a medium bowl with an electric mixer or a stand mixer with the paddle attachment, combine the cream cheese and sugar.
 Add the egg and vanilla and mix well.
 Pour over the jam layer in the pan.

 - *I've never had the filling leak myself, but if you want to be extra cautious in this regard, place your springform pan on top of a baking sheet to bake.